melkypie/resource-packs/readme.md

 - Updated the sprites for various icons in the OPTIONS -folder
 - Redid the whole tab area for both FIXED_MODE and RESIZEABLE_MODE -folders
 - Cleaned up all the icons used on tabs in the TAB -folder
-- Redid the buttons and framing for Grand Exchange in the GE -folder
+- Remade the buttons and framing for Grand Exchange in the GE -folder
 - Updated the minimap for fixed mode in the FIXED_MODE -folder

 07-Jul-2020: